"The Advantage of Not Having a Home Mountain" | Backcountry Guide Daichi Terui

 "The age requirement for application was 18 years old or older for summer mountain climbing and 20 years old or older for winter mountain climbing.
 At 19 years old, you can't get a winter mountain guide license.
 I didn't want to remain an apprentice forever.
 So I went to the office and said, 'I'm one year short, but please do something about it,' and they said it was fine (laughs)."

-Thanks to his Hokkaido guide qualification, he was able to smoothly pass the transitional exam and obtain his mountaineering guide qualification from the Japan Mountain Guides Association at the age of 23, immediately upon graduating from university.
-He
+Thanks to his Hokkaido guide qualification, he was able to smoothly obtain a Japan Mountain Guide Association certified mountain guide qualification at the age of 23, simultaneously with his university graduation, through a transition exam.

-then steadily built up his achievements, becoming a Ski Guide Stage I at the age of 25, a Ski Guide Stage II at 27, and a Mountain Guide Stage I at 31.
+After that, he steadily built up his experience, obtaining Ski Guide Stage I at 25, Ski Guide Stage II at 27, and Mountain Guide Stage I at 31.

 I don't have a home mountain